American Small Businesses Party Like It's 2004

 This is good news, for sure, and worth celebrating.

 But here's the thing: Why doesn't France put as much effort into supporting its businesses and markets as it does its soccer franchises?

-After all, the country has an entrepreneurship problem-as in, business growth and its labor market are struggling.
+After all, the country has an entrepreneurship problem - as in, business growth and its labor market are struggling.

 A lot of the blame lies at the feet of its labyrinthine web of regulations, which the Organization for Economic Cooperation and Development (OECD) once called "unnecessarily complex."
 Barriers to entry in several key industries, including architecture, accounting and legal services, are prohibitively high, which has decimated the country's labor market in the last few years.
 More than 25 percent of all working-age French under the age of 25 are unemployed right now, a meaningfully higher rate than for youth in the European Union (18 percent unemployment), United States (10 percent) and Japan (4 percent).
 Household savings rates are skyrocketing, consumer confidence is on life support and investments growth has been sluggish.

 As a result of all this, economic growth in France is among the worst for major EU economies.
 There it will remain, sadly, unless officials commit to strengthening competition by streamlining its tax system and reforming regulations.
-But at least it has some great soccer clubs.
+But, at least, it has some great soccer clubs.

 Surging Demand for California Munis